-Bialystok – the largest city in northern-eastern Poland with a population of 300,000.
+Bialystok – the largest city in northern-eastern Poland and the capital of the Podlaskie Voivodeship with a population of 300,000.
 It is located in the area called the Green Lungs of Poland.

 Approximately 32% of its area is green.
 Parks and squares, as well as 1,800 hectares of forests within the city limits, create a unique and healthy microclimate.
 Within the city, there are two nature reserves with a total surface area of 105 hectares.
 The municipal agglomeration neighbours the Narew National Park.
 The close proximity of nature reserves to an urban area is part of the city’s unique appeal.
 Thanks to these advantages, in 1993 Białystok was the first city in Poland to become part of the Healthy Cities Network international project organised by World Health Organization (WHO).

 Bialystok is an excellent place to visit for anyone interested in multiculuralism and the various religions that can be found in the Podlasie region.
 The different nationalities, cultures, and religions of the local people, as well as the picturesque landscapes, make this region unique.